haiderriazkhan/haiderriazkhan.com/about.md

 Prior to Waterloo, I worked as a software engineer in NYC during the somewhat [chaotic](https://www.theguardian.com/us-news/2016/nov/09/donald-trump-wins-us-election-news) 2016 calendar year.
 To keep the tradition alive, I came back to work in the city in September 2019.
 I graduated from [McGill University](http://www.mcgill.ca/about/) in June 2015 with a bachelor's in Physics & Computer Science.
 To learn more about my education and work history, take a look at <a href="{{site.url}}/CV.pdf">my CV</a>.

  Apart from philosophy and political theory, I have an interest in Pashto and Urdu Poetry, existentialist literature, and genres of music embedded in socio-political struggles.

- P.S.
-My legal name is Haider Riaz.
-But I generally use Haider Riaz Khan as my full name.

 ---